 $ bower install --save PolymerElements/iron-flex-layout

-to load it inside ing-atms.html
+HTML Import to load it inside ing-atms.html.

 <link rel="import" href="../bower_components/iron-flex-layout/iron-flex-layout.html">

-pseudoselector inside the style
+:host pseudoselector inside the style tag

 :host {